runcitadel/blog/posts/one-year-of-citadel/index.md

 However, it had certain security risks and things that made it harder to use.

 It was initially replaced by version 2, which still has certain issues, and later version 3, which fixes most of them.

-Version 2 will be removed in Citadel 0.2.0.
+We've removed version 1 in this update and version 2 will be removed in Citadel 0.2.0.

 In the current release, we are releasing version 4 of that app format.
 Version 4 makes porting apps from Umbrel much easier, and also prepares for our next feature: quick updates.

-**New apps**
+### New apps

 This update features two new apps: Woofbot and Agora.